Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-(the relaxation scheme thus depends on $p$).
+(the relaxation scheme thus depends on $n$).
 Let us denote by

-the objects defined in \cref{subsec:relax_sch_tr_fr} (with the same notation except the ``$(p)$'' superscript that is here to remind that all these objects depend on the integer $p$).
-By definition the quantity ${\yesc}^{(p)}(0)$ equals zero, and according to the conclusions of \cref{lem:sec_attempt_time_int},
+the objects defined in \cref{subsec:relax_sch_tr_fr} (with the same notation except the ``$(n)$'' superscript that is here to remind that all these objects depend on the integer $n$).
+By definition the quantity ${\xiesc}^{(n)}(0)$ equals zero, and according to the conclusions of \cref{lem:sec_attempt_time_int},

-The two following lemmas will be shown to be in contradiction with the relaxation scheme final inequality \vref{relax_sch_3}. \begin{lemma}[bounds on energy and firewall at the ends of relaxation scheme] The quantities $\eee^{(p)}(0)$ and $\fff^{(p)}(0)$ are bounded from above and the quantity $\eee^{(p)}(s'_p)$ is bounded from below, and these bounds are uniform with respect to $\tau$ and $p$. \end{lemma} \begin{proof}[Proof of \cref{lem:claim_energy}] The proof is identical to that of Lemma~\GlobalBehaviourLemBoundsEnergyFirewall{} of \cite{Risler_globalBehaviour_2016}. \end{proof} \begin{lemma}[large dissipation integral] The quantity
+The following two lemmas will be shown to be in contradiction with the relaxation scheme final inequality \vref{relax_sch_3}. \end{proof} \begin{lemma}[bounds on energy and firewall at the ends of relaxation scheme] The quantities $\eee^{(n)}(0)$ and $\fff^{(n)}(0)$ are bounded from above and the quantity $\eee^{(n)}(s'_n)$ is bounded from below, and these bounds are uniform with respect to $\tau$ and $n$. \end{lemma} \begin{proof}[Proof of \cref{lem:claim_energy}] The proof is identical to that of \cite[\GlobalBehaviourLemBoundsEnergyFirewall]{Risler_globalBehaviour_2016}. \end{proof} \begin{lemma}[large dissipation integral] The quantity